isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 {:start="38"}
 38. Currently, unless parties otherwise agree, the parties and the arbitral tribunal have a duty of confidentiality.
 This can arise in a number of ways –

-<br>a.
+a.
 First, as a result of agreement between the parties;

-<br>b.
+b.
 Second, under any written law or rule of law – and this includes the common law; and

-<br>c.
+c.
 Third, under the rules of arbitration, including the rules of arbitration of any institution or organisation which the parties have agreed to, or have been adopted by the parties.

 {:start="39"}
 39. Confidential information obtained in arbitration proceedings is protected from disclosure or use for any other collateral purpose i.e. not the purposes for which the information was obtained, which is the arbitration.